Red Hot Catholic Love: Plot

-Meanwhile, Maxi has gathered a meeting of Catholic priests in Colorado to discuss the problem of child molestation.
-Maxi is appalled by such behavior and wants it to cease entirely, but to Maxi's horror, all of the other priests there have molested their altar boys.
-Maxi decides he has to go to the Vatican.
-Once there, he quickly finds the same: priests from all over the world (and from other worlds, specifically an alien race known as the Gelgameks) are molesting children and claim they need to continue the practice to receive gratification.
-They claim the "Holy Document of Vatican Law" does not prohibit the behavior, so Maxi wants to change the canon law to outlaw sodomy, as well as to allow sex with women.
-The Cardinal tells him that the Document cannot be changed as no one knows where it is.
-Maxi decides to try to find it.
-Meanwhile, Kyle has lost his patience with Cartman's incessant boasting and tells Cartman that he accepts the fact that he beat him fairly.
-This angers Cartman, as he wanted to hold his victory over Kyle's head indefinitely.
+Meanwhile, Maxi decides he has to go to the Vatican to stop the molestation problem.
+Once there, he quickly find priests from all over the world are molesting children and claim they need to continue the practice to receive gratification.
+They claim the "Holy Document of Vatican Law" does not prohibit the behavior, so Maxi wants to change the canon law to outlaw sodomy.
+Maxi searches through the lower levels of the Vatican to find the Holy Document so he can change it.
+Returning with the Document, the Pope claims that they must first consult the "Queen Spider", the highest power within the Church, who declares that the Holy Document of Vatican Law cannot be changed.
+Angered by this, Maxi finally snaps and tears the Document in two.

-Maxi searches through the lower levels of the Vatican, and goes through a gauntlet in the style of Pitfall! in order to reach the Holy Document.
-But the Pope says they must first consult the highest power.
-He summons the "Queen Spider", which has for centuries been responsible for the pedophilia in the church, and declares that the Holy Document of Vatican Law cannot be changed.
-Angered by this, Maxi finally snaps and tears the Document in two, and the building begins to crumble.
-Maxi stands in front of the ruins, and tells everyone that Catholicism is not about the Holy Document of Vatican Law, molestation, or Queen Spiders, but about being a good person.
-He says by clouding the moral lessons of the Bible with needless ceremony and so many literal translations, the Vatican has caused people to reject religion and argues that "when they have no mythology to live their lives by, they just start spewing a bunch of crap out of their mouths".
-The parents, watching this on TV, regain their faith in God, deciding to stop shoving food up their rectums and to start going to church again, wanting to reconcile with God and their religion.
-Randy then vomits up another bowel movement.
+Maxi tells everyone that Catholicism is not about the Holy Document of Vatican Law, molestation, or Queen Spiders, but about being a good person.
+He says by clouding the moral lessons of the Bible with needless ceremony and so many literal translations, the Vatican has caused people to reject religion.
+The parents regain their faith in God, deciding to stop shoving food up their rectums and to start going to church again.